Kenneth-Privaldos/Credit-card-fraud-detection-/README.md

 # Introduction
 Credit card fraud is a serious problem that can result in financial losses and damage to a person's credit rating.
 In this project, we will build a machine learning model to detect fraudulent credit card transactions in real-time.

-We will use the XGBoost (eXtreme Gradient Boosting) algorithm, which is a popular and effective choice for a wide range of classification tasks.
-XGBoost is an implementation of gradient boosting that is designed to be highly efficient and scalable.
+We will use the Logistic Regresion and XGBoost (eXtreme Gradient Boosting) algorithms, which are a popular and effective choice for a wide range of classification tasks.
+XGBoost is an implementation of gradient boosting that is designed to be highly efficient and scalable while Logistic Regression is common used in Binary classification.
+We'll comapare the two algorithms and choose which one is more suited in this application.

 # Data